zurutech/zurutech.github.io/_posts/2020-04-03-rendering-in-UE4.md

 The most important and most used shaders in real time rendering are the **Vertex Shader** and the **Pixel Shader**.

 As you can see in the image above, the first shader is the *vertex shader*: is the program that runs every vertex (of the object that is being rendered) coming from the input assembler (the first stage of the pipeline: *IA* in the image).
 In the simplest case, it calculates the transformations of the vertices from the object space to the world space.
-It can gets more complicated as it can offset and move vertices depending on cloths simulation or winds parameters, for example.
+It can gets more complicated as it can offset and move vertices depending on clothes simulation or winds parameters, for example.
 Performance wise, the more vertices your polygon has, the more expensive this stage is.

 *Hull*, *Domain* and *Geometry* shaders (respectively *HS*, *DS* and *GS* in the image) are less common, I'll skip these for this post.